 Gunner SSgt Vernon M. Clogston, 14161811 (MIA / KIA) Grenada, MS

 Gunner SSgt John W. Kannapel, 35492426 (MIA / KIA) Hardinsburg, KY

 MIA February 28, 1944

-Assigned to the 5th Air Force, 90th Bombardment Group, 319th Bombardment Squadron.
+Assigned to the 5th Air Force (5th AF), 90th Bombardment Group (90th BG), 319th Bombardment Squadron (319th BS).
 Nicknamed "The Milk Run" with nose art of a baby running with a bottle.
-Later, renamed "Hit Parader" later adding the nose art of a woman marching and carrying a base drum with one hand raised and wearing high heel boots.
+Later, renamed "Hit Parader" in capital letters and later added the nose art of a woman marching and carrying a base drum with one hand raised and wearing high heel boots.
 In New Guinea, this B-24 flew over forty bombing missions and claimed several Japanese aircraft shot down.